lake-wg/authz/draft-ietf-lake-authz.md

 If all verifications are passed, then U sends EDHOC message_3.

-EDHOC message_3 may be combined with an OSCORE request, see {{I-D.ietf-core-oscore-edhoc}}.
+EDHOC message_3 may be combined with an OSCORE-protected application request, see {{I-D.ietf-core-oscore-edhoc}}.

 #### Processing in V